StochSS/GillesPy2/README.md

 # GillesPy2

-GillesPy2 is origionally derived from GillesPy, it is a modeling toolkit for biochemical simulations in python.
+GillesPy2 is originally derived from GillesPy, it is a modeling toolkit for biochemical simulations in python.